 Turning in a Leased Car with Damage

-Some people falsely believe that when it comes to their leased car, any damage will be waived so long as they go into a new lease.
+Some people falsely believe that when it comes to their leased car, the leasing company waives any damage so long as they go into a new lease.
 However, this is not the case.
 Regardless of what the dealership tells you, someone will be responsible for the damages, and it won’t be them.
 Even if you lease another automobile from that dealership, the damage will not be forgiven.

 Though you may not have to pay for your damages out of pocket if you lease another car from the same dealership, the tradeoff will be considerably worse.
-Damages from your previous vehicle will roll into your new lease.
-As such, you will be responsible for them for the duration of the new lease, as well as paying interest.
+The leasing company will roll damages from your previous vehicle into your new lease.
+As such, you will be essentially paying for them for the duration of the new lease, as well as paying interest.

 The strategy is straightforward: increase the vehicle’s price to compensate for the damage.
-So instead of getting $2,000 off the invoice, you won’t get an invoice on a car.
-It may also be that they utilize some of the incentives on the new car lease to pay off the damages on the previous vehicle rather than passing them on to you.
+So instead of getting $2,000 off the invoice, you won’t get an invoice for the car.
+They may also utilize some incentives on the new car lease to pay off the damages on the previous vehicle rather than passing them on to you.

-Whether you buy a car, take out a car loan, or lease a car, you’ll almost certainly be required to purchase car insurance.
+No matter the avenue you followed to get your car – leasing, paying cash, or using a car loan – car insurance is required.
 Although each state has its own set of minimum standards, most states require drivers to have bodily injury and property damage liability insurance.
 Many states also mandate personal injury protection in addition to uninsured motorist coverage.

 When it comes to leased cars, you are typically required to have higher levels of insurance than the legal minimum.
-As the legal owner of the vehicle, the leasing company will want to safeguard their investment in case of an accident.
+As the vehicle’s legal owner, the leasing company will want to safeguard its investment in case of an accident.
 As a result, you’ll likely need to acquire additional insurance.

 Wondering What To Do After You’ve Crashed a Leased Car?
 Call Gordon & Gordon Right Away!